jacobtony/My-Study-Repo/README.md

 # Installing and Running
 "npm install" will install all the node modules and their dependencies, and then "npm run build" will be bundling the files and serving the content from localhost:8080.

+# Requirement and Dependencies
+Node server is and mongodb is running on the local machine